 The range of clinical applications for ultrasound imaging covers a number of areas, most of which are traditional applications.
 In fact, cardiology, gynecology and radiology represent a combined 67% of the total market.
-Valued at USD 4.1 billion in 2014, these clinical applications are expected to rise to USD 4.9 billion in 2019, representing average annual growth of 3.4%.
+Valued at USD 4 billion in 2018, these clinical applications are expected to rise to USD 4.9 billion in 2022, representing average annual growth of 3.4%.

-Aixplorer[®] mainly addresses the breast and liver markets, which are non-traditional applications.
-Out of total revenue of USD 6.2 billion in 2014, non-traditional applications accounted for USD 1.5 billion (24%), with breast imaging USD 75 million and gastroenterology (HGE) USD 133 million.
+The Aixplorer® and Aixplorer MACH 30 mainly address the breast and liver markets, which are non-traditional applications.
+Out of total revenue of USD 6.2 billion in 2018, non-traditional applications accounted for USD 1.5 billion (24%), with breast imaging USD 75 million and gastroenterology (HGE) USD 133 million.

-The breast market is expected to grow to USD 105 million in 2019, representing a compound annual growth rate of 7.1%.
-The liver market is expected to grow to USD 145 million in 2019.
+The breast market is expected to grow to USD 105 million in 2022, representing a compound annual growth rate of 7.1%.
+The liver market is expected to grow to USD 145 million in 2022.